 Employee contributions are at a fixed rate of 6% of regular pay.
 Fluctuations in base wages will cause a corresponding increase or decrease to the employees' contributions.
-For the fiscal years ended in 2022 and 2021 employee contributions increased 0.9% and 1.2% respectively.
+For the fiscal years ended in 2024 and 2023, employee contributions increased 1.3% and 16.6% respectively.
+The significant increase during the fiscal year ended in 2023 was due to considerable salary adjustments that the City of Knoxville made for most of the workforce.
+Additionally, there were several prior military service buybacks made in 2023.